AshKuhlmann/loop_bloom/CONTRIBUTING.md

 It fails if any step does not pass, mirroring the checks that run in CI.

+## Debugging

+Use the global `--debug` flag for verbose output when running any CLI command.
+You can also run commands with `--dry-run` to avoid writing changes.
+Set the environment variable `LOOPBLOOM_DEBUG_DATE` to override the current date for testing time-sensitive logic.

 ## Submitting Pull Requests

 1. Fork the repository on GitHub and create a feature branch.